 What is a realistic retirement calculator for the present day?
 How can you plan on how much money you’ll need when you don’t know how long you’ll live?
 It all comes down to building enough wealth to fund the longest possible number of retirement years.

 Grow your savings to a point at which the interest from your investments will generate enough income to support your lifestyle without having to work.
 Eventually you reach a “tipping point” at which your savings will hit a critical mass.
-This simply means that you don’t have to work anymore – unless you choose to as a means of fulfillment – because the interest and growth being generated by your account give you the income you need for your life.
+This simply means that you don’t have to work anymore – unless you choose to as a means of fulfillment – because the interest and growth being generated by your account gives you the income you need for your life.
 This is the pinnacle we are climbing toward and where a retirement planning calculator comes in handy.

 So what is that mountain top number for you?
-Well, really there is not just one “magic number,” but five different levels of financial dreams that will set you free.
+Well, really there is not just one “magic number,” but five different levels of financial dreams that will free you from financial fears.
 However, for simplicity’s sake, today we’re just going to focus on the number you would need to maintain the same lifestyle you have today for the rest of your life, without having to work.

 To find this number, you first need to calculate how much money it takes to maintain your current lifestyle.
 To clarify, this is not how much you earn, but how much you spend.
-So if you spend more than you make (first of all, stop that practice) then you’d use the number you actually spend.
+So if you spend more than you make, then you’d use the number you actually spend.
 If you make $100,000 but live off of $80,000, then this number would be $80,000.

-Many financial planners will tell you to multiply your annual income by 10, or even 15.
+Many financial planners will tell you to multiply your annual income by 10 or even 15.
 But today, with such low returns on safe investments and with most people looking for financial certainty in uncertain times, that’s not realistic.
 Remember, on the way up the mountain (the accumulation phase), you might put your investments in an aggressive portfolio as you strive to build wealth.
-But on the way back down the mountain you will want your investments in a less volatile environment, whereby naturallly you would likely get smaller returns.
+But on the way back down the mountain, you want to put your investments in a less volatile environment that will result in smaller returns but more stability.
 So it might be smarter to use 5% as a more conservative assumption.
 Ten times your income assumes a 10% return.
 Twenty times your income assumes a 5% return.